mabablue/I-ADOPT-patterns-playground/Guide/glossary.md

 ## Glossary of I-ADOPT related concepts

-**Description components**:
+**Description components**: An I-ADOPT variable is decomposed into different components which have different roles in the variable description.

-Variable Design Pattern: A pattern that provides a decomposition design guide by including this information:
+**Variable Design Pattern**: A pattern that provides a decomposition design guide by including this information:
 - id: a URL to the pattern
 - name
 - comment: description of the pattern